needle-mirror/com.unity.asset-manager-for-unity/Documentation~/import-assets.md

 To import a cloud asset into your Unity Editor project, follow these steps:

-1. In the Asset Manager for Unity window, go to the left side, below **Projects** and do one of the following:
+1. In the Asset Manager for Unity window, go to the left side bar, select the Organization you want to work in using the top dropdown menu
+2. Once your chosen organization is loaded, do one of the following:
     - To view assets in all projects, select **All Assets**.
 All assets in the organization appear.
     - To view assets in a specific project, select the project that you want from the list.
 All assets in the project appear.
-2. Select the asset that you want.
+3. Select the asset that you want.
 To select multiple assets, press **Shift** and select the assets.
 On the right side, the Asset Manager Inspector appears.
-3. Go to the bottom right corner of the Asset Manager Inspector, select **Import**.
+4. Go to the bottom right corner of the Asset Manager Inspector, select **Import**.

 > **Tip**:
 After you import an asset, you can move the files to another destination folder.